deanlaw/cfcgenerator/trunk/cfcgenerator/readme.txt

 * ColdFusion MX 7.0.2 - Flash Remoting support must be enabled under Data & Services Flex Integration
 	- NOTE: This component utlizes the adminAPI, so you must have access to the local ColdFusion server administrator password.
-* Currently supports MySQL 5 (possibly 4.1 but it has not been tested) and MSSQL 2000/2005 and Oracle (contributed by Beth Bowden)
+* Currently supports MySQL 4.1 and 5 and MSSQL 2000/2005 and Oracle (contributed by Beth Bowden)

 Installation:
 1) Copy the contents into a directory name "cfcgenerator" under your web root
 	- NOTE:	If you need to place it elsewhere, a mapping should work, but you will need to edit your [webroot]\web-inf\flex\services-config.xml and set <use-mappings>true</use-mappings>
-2) Set your ColdFusion administrator password as the value of adminPass in Application.cfm
 3) That's it!

 ABOUT